 ►PA 594: Capstone Course/Project (3 credits)

-- Capstone Course is taught during the Spring semester by Mike Letcher (with assistance from other SGPP faculty).
+- The MPA Capstone Course is taught during the Spring semester by Mike Letcher.

-- 6 of 8 CORE courses should be completed prior to enrolling in the Capstone Course.
+- 6 of 8 CORE courses should be completed prior to enrollment in the Capstone Course.

 - ALL Capstone Course projects are done in groups.